 "The first few moments of Tom Stoppard's 1974 play are as nonsensical as Lewis Carroll's Jabberwocky - but similarly arresting to anyone beguiled by words and a tease.
 Which is the key to Patrick Marber's exhilarating revival of this exuberant, extraordinary jeu d'esprit, which celebrates three artistic revolutionaries (that includes Stoppard himself) and a political one.
 We appear to be inside the erratic and unreliable mind of doddery old Henry Carr, some-time British consul (or so he says).
 As he sheds his drab dressing gown and becomes a young blade again, he recalls meeting the intellectual giants Tzara, Joyce and Lenin, who all happened to be in Zurich in 1917...
 Hollander, beloved in Rev and The Night Manager, is on top of one of the most slippery - and brilliantly bonkers - streams of consciousness ever written but hasn't yet reached that stage of lipsmacking, ratatatat relish.
 When he does, he too will dazzle."
 The Mail on Sunday

-Travesties in London at the Apollo Theatre public previews from 3 February 2017, opens on 15 February 2017 and closes on 29 April 2017
+Travesties in London at the Apollo Theatre previewed from 3 February 2017, opened on 15 February 2017, and closed on 29 April 2017